mena-devs/open_data/md-survey2017/raw_data/QUESTIONS_MDS2017.md

 ### Questions List

 You will notice that some of these questions have multiple choice answers.
 You can find the answers to them in `raw_data/MD_Survey-29062017.csv` as headers.
+You will also notice that the order of the answers in the previously mentioned document is not the same as the order of the questions below.
+The headers will be a good indicator of the relationship.

 1. What age group do you belong to?
 2. What is your gender?